carozum/developping-ai-applications/documentation/readMe.md

 Another way to avoid rate limit errors if the time frequency of requests is not an issue, is to reduce tokens.
 Tokens can be thought of as chunks of words that constitute 'units' of a word.

 One way to measure tokens in Python is to use the tiktoken library: this way we can first create the encoding using the 'encoding_for_model' function and selecting the model we are using, and then count the tokens in the prompt, such as in the sentence we have in this example, using 'encode', and obtaining the total number using the 'len()' function.
-Each OpenAI model has different limits to the number of tokens that it can handle in input, and this also constitutes a way to check that the prompt is below those limits. limit the number of tokens
+Each OpenAI model has different limits to the number of tokens that it can handle in input, and this also constitutes a way to check that the prompt is below those limits.

-In the parameters of the request
+Notice that you can also limit the number of tokens of the output using max_tokens parameter in th OpenAI API request.

 #################################################################